 Coordination with and approvals from NJDEP will occur prior to the disturbance, handling, and disposal of any contaminated groundwater and appropriate preventive measures will be undertaken to protect the safety of the public, construction workers, as well as the greater environment from exposure to contaminated groundwater.
-This is further detailed in Section 3.10.5.1.
+This is further detailed in Section 3.10.5.1 of Technical Appendix 3.10.